-A woman's egg reserve or ovarian reserve is an indicator of her egg count at a particular stage of her life.
+A woman's ovarian reserve, egg reserve, is an indicator of her egg count at a particular stage of her life.
 In other words, it is an indicator of female fertility.

 The higher the egg count, the greater the chances of getting pregnant.
-If your egg count is poor, you may need to turn to IVF to have a baby.
+If the egg count is poor, IVF may need needed to have a baby.

 What does 'egg reserve' mean?

 Women are born with all the eggs that they will have during their lifetime.
 On average, their supply of eggs at birth is around 1 million oocytes.
 At puberty, this amount is reduced to 400,000-500,000.
-After the first ever menstrual period, women release an egg per month, and it is estimated that only 400-500 will be ovulated during their reproductive years.
-The rest will degenerate eventually.
+After the first menstrual period, women release an egg every month.
+It is estimated that only 400-500 will be ovulated during a woman's reproductive years.
+The rest will degenerate along the way.

-The most fertile period in a woman's life encompasses from ages 16 to 30.
+The most fertile period in a woman's life is from ages 16 to 30.
 At this point, both her egg supply and quality should be excellent.
-Unfortunately, the egg reserve goes through a major decrease from age 35-37.
+The egg reserve goes through a major decrease from age 35-37.

 At age 40, the ovarian reserve is considerably low, and will keep on diminishing until its complete depletion approximately at ages 45-55.
 This period marks the beginning of a new phase in the woman's reproductive life: menopause.

-Unluckily, some women experience a decrease in the quality and quantity of their eggs earlier than expected.
+Unfotunately, in some cases women experience a decrease in the quality and quantity of their eggs earlier than expected.
 This is known as early or premature menopause.
 For this reason, women who want to have children after age 35 should have their ovarian reserve tested.

 As explained above, age plays a major role when it comes to evaluating the ovarian reserve.
-As a matter of fact, they are inversely proportional factors, that is, the older, the lower the supply and quality of eggs.
+As a matter of fact, they are inversely proportional factors: the older the woman, the lower the supply and quality of eggs.

-The risk factors and conditions that can affect a woman's egg reserve include:
+Below are some of risk factors and conditions that can affect a woman's egg reserve:

 - Medical and surgical procedures